surbhi18/personal-website/content/publication/superpolynomial-lower-bounds-for-learning-one-layer-neural-networks-using-gradient-descent/index.md

   - Equal contribution
 publication: International Conference on Machine Learning
 publication_short: ICML
-abstract: >-
-We prove the first superpolynomial lower bounds for learning one-layer neural networks with respect to the Gaussian distribution using gradient descent.
+abstract: "We prove the first superpolynomial lower bounds for learning one-layer neural networks with respect to the Gaussian distribution using gradient descent.
 We show that any classifier trained using gradient descent with respect to square-loss will fail to achieve small test error in polynomial